 IARU Global Summer Programme

-The GSP programme offers a unique opportunity for participants to draw upon a rich reserve of knowledge, to attend lectures across a broad range of subjects, and to draw together ideas in a series of focused discussions.
-Intensive 'supervisions' offer the chance to experience Cambridge teaching at its best.
-Participants will benefit immensely from the exchange of ideas both with lecturers and with other students from around the globe.
+The Cambridge GSP programme offers participants a unique opportunity to draw upon a rich reserve of knowledge and to consolidate their learning in a variety of ways.
+Participants must be from IARU member institutions, and will benefit immensely from the exchange of ideas with lecturers and with other GSP students.

 The four-week programme for up to 25 participants includes the following: